creditoexpress/desafio_backend/docs/README.md

 4. Download poetry package manager
 5. Add it to your cli

+This setup was done in a linux OS, so in windows or MAC it might differ, however, in case you are interested in reproducing those steps by hand, you can do so by:

+1. Executing the `.env` file instructions right above
+2. Installing and activating poetry in your shell terminal (not necessary if you'll not use the seeders)

 After that, to install the dependencies you must execute the command below

 ```bash